Cognigy/Documentation/docs/en/docs/live-agent/reports/supervisor-overview.md

 !!! note
     This chart is only visible with the [Supervisor Role](../roles.md#supervisor).

-As a supervisor this chart gives you an overview of all conversations related to a specific Inbox and indicates how many conversations came in within the last 24 hours.
+As a supervisor, this chart gives you an overview of all conversations related to a specific Inbox and indicates how many conversations came in within the last 24 hours.
 All displayed data are related to that 24 hours timespan.
 Furthermore, you will see an overview of the **Agent Status** and some metrics regarding **Conversation Handling**.
 At the bottom of the report page you will find a list of "Conversations by Agents" showing data of conversations the Agents are working on.

 To create this chart and to see real-time conversations data in overview, do the following: